 Yes.
 I’m currently working on my second memoir, which will be published by the The Dial Press/Random House.
 The book is about a forty-something woman who expected marriage and children but didn’t end up with either.
 Mistake?
 Gift?
 Let’s discuss.
 It’s about dating, love, sex, and other questionable decisions.
 It will come out I’m finished with it, which is somewhere between now and the end of time.

 I’m also a writer-at-large for Texas Monthly, where I’m developing a narrative podcast about the cultural impact of the Dallas Cowboys Cheerleaders that should debut in fall 2021.
 I dabble in freelancing from time to time, and I doodle on my blog.

 I think I may have a drinking problem.
 Can you help me?

 Yes and no. I can’t get on the phone with you or anything, but I’ve logged my years in that lonely hole, and I’ve written several articles that might be useful to you.
 My five-part “Ask a Former Drunk” series begins with the question, “When do you know you have a problem?” and goes on to tackle topics like sex and alcohol, how to keep your life from being boring, and how to get started.
 But if you need help with a drinking problem, and I certainly did, I recommend one of the many recovery groups, sobriety podcasts, and online communities designed for that purpose.
 Here’s one that worked for me.

 Do you talk about anything other than drinking around here?

 Oh yes.
 We talk about travel, pop culture, the pitfalls of technology, the complications of feminism, the low hum of being alone, our own stubborn need to be loved and what to do about that.
 If there is a unifying theme on this sprawling megalopolis of a website, it would not be drinking.
-It would be something like the need to connect or the contradictions of the human heart.
-Also the best ways to combine chocolate and peanut butter.
+It would be something like the need to connect or the conflict of the human heart.
+Also the best way to combine chocolate and peanut butter (your finger).

 How can I become a writer?